 Demographic trends will continue to follow their inexorable path – with very few exceptions the global workforce is ageing.
 This will continue to bring into focus issues such as employee well-being, diversity and meaning.

 It is likely, however, that the most significant changes to our work will be technology driven.
 To a large extent it has ever been thus in any area of human endeavour, whether warfare, medicine or the arts.
-In recent years
+In recent years the rise of electronic 360s and increasingly sophisticated survey and research technologies have influenced our work decisively.

 One of the reasons for YSC’s success over the past 20 years has been our ability to remain close to the cutting edge of developments in our field, while staying closer still to what our clients need and value.
 The next 20 years seem likely to reward a similar approach, though the pace of technological change will make it important to peer beyond our clients’ expressed needs.
 As Henry Ford said, “If I’d asked my customers what they wanted they’d have said a faster horse’’